Let's see what 2010 has in store for us!

 Highlights:

-I did a semi-serious effort in the CQ 160m CW Contest.
-That same weekend was the UBA DX SSB Contest, a nice event sponsored by the Belgian national amateur radio society.
+I did a semi-serious effort in the CQ 160m Contests.
+The weekend of the SSB event was the same weekend of the UBA DX SSB Contest, a nice event sponsored by the Belgian national amateur radio society.
 I had a little time on Saturday morning, so I scanned around and found some stations calling CQ.
 I thought I'd give a few of the serious participants a QSO, so I tuned around and worked them.
 I was having fun, so I found a clear frequency and called CQ myself.
 That began a stretch of a little over two hours of running Europeans, including many Belgians!
 It was exciting, but alas, I had to go QRT to do other things.
 Thank you UBA for a fun event!